abhishektyagi2912/speech_to_text_python-gui/README.md

 ## Description

-To improve the code, a Gui has been implemented with options to strat or quit.
+To improve the code, a Gui has been implemented with options to start or quit.

 ![Screenshot (126)](https://user-images.githubusercontent.com/81071871/113744120-098f4a80-9722-11eb-92fa-e06222b08cb8.png)